OpenLiberty/ci.docker/README.md

 Refer to [Repository and proxy modifications](https://openliberty.io/docs/ref/command/featureUtility-commands.html) for more information.

-## Enterprise Functionality
+## Build Variables

-This section describes the optional enterprise functionality that can be enabled via the Dockerfile during `build` time, by setting particular build-arguments (`ARG`) and calling `RUN configure.sh`.
-Each of these options trigger the inclusion of specific configuration via XML snippets (except for `VERBOSE`), described below:
+This section describes the optional build variables that can be enabled via the Dockerfile during the`build` time, by setting particular build-arguments (`ARG`) and calling `RUN configure.sh`.
+Each of these variables trigger the inclusion of specific configuration via XML snippets (except for `VERBOSE`), described below:

 * `TLS` (`SSL` is deprecated)
   *  Description: Enable Transport Security in Liberty by adding the `transportSecurity-1.0` feature (includes support for SSL).